techlahoma/oklathon/README.md

 ---

-For more information, questions, or how to get involved, join us in the [#hackathons channel on Techlahoma Slack](https://techlahoma.slack.com/archives/C0658NNE6LS).
+For more information, questions, or how to get involved, join us in the [#oklathon channel on Techlahoma Slack](https://techlahoma.slack.com/archives/C06JCE6PCTA).
 If you're not a member of Techlahoma's Slack yet, go to [slack.techlahoma.org](http://slack.techlahoma.org/) to sign up!

 # FAQ